Building Selfconfidence For Kids With Eczema

 The least you can do to boost the confidence of your child is to praise them for what they are good at.
 Let your kid explore things by themselves and you should appreciate their efforts.
 Other children and parents might tag your child as an odd kid which may lead your child to start believing that there is something wrong with them.

-Your few words and praises can mean a lot to your child and give them enough strength to compete with other kids in every field, be it in education or sports.
+Your few words and praises can mean a lot to your child and give them enough strength to compete with other kids in every field, be it is education or sports.
 If they fail, tell them they will do better next time and that you are proud of them for putting their best efforts.
-This will help them stand strong in a society that judges them due to their skin condition.
+This will help them stand strong in a society which judges them due to their skin condition.

 6. Share Your Experiences

 Let your child know about your story.
 Tell them your experience and what helped you to overcome your fears when you were in a similar situation.
 Help them understand that no one is perfect, and even people with an ideal skin condition might not get to live a happy life.